Children’s Formation, (email Anna Hurdle for times email@example.com

-Sunday Book Study: American Voices II, At Home with Willa Cather, Robert Frost, and Flannery O’Connor.
-1:00–2:00 p.m.
-The Spring Book Study, American Voices, continues with its theme of home and homelessness on April 18, with more poetry by Robert Frost.
-The series concludes after three sessions in May reading Flannery O’Connor’s Wise Blood.
-Join our discussions for any or all of these works on the following Sundays at 1:00 p.m.: April 18, May 2, 16, and 30.
-For more information, contact Deje McGavran (firstname.lastname@example.org).
-Join online st-peters.org/american-voices.
+Sunday Book Group: American Voices II, At Home with Willa Cather, Robert Frost, and Flannery O’Connor, 1:00–2:00 p.m.
+The Spring Book Study American Voices continues with its theme of Home and Homelessness on May 16, with chapters 5–9 of Wise Blood by Flannery O’Connor.
+Join the Tribe of the Peacock on the following Sundays at 1:00 p.m.: May 16 and 30.
+Contact Deje McGavran (email@example.com) for a detailed schedule.

 Monday Night Bible Study with Ruth Woodend, 6:30–8:00 p.m.
 This course is a 12-week study of the prophets, a chronological study which begins with Noah and continues through the Old Testament.
 The study guide is a Disciple Study.
 There is weekly preparation.
 Contact Ruth Woodend (firstname.lastname@example.org, 704-661-4687) to register or for more information.

 Wednesday Afternoon Book Group, 1:00–2:00 p.m.
 The Book Study is reading A Cross in the Heart of God by Samuel Wells.
 Contact Ruth Woodend (email@example.com) for further details.